-Whith the windy chill of late March and the showers (rain?) of April behind us, early May looks to provide a wonderful assortment of spring blooming plants.
-The unusually warm winter and early spring has definitely pushed many plants into an earlier bloom period, but hopefully seasonal temperatures will dominate for May.
-May is always a hectic month, so take the time to make notes in your journal and enjoy long evening strolls with your favorite beverage to smell and enjoy the fruits of your efforts.
+With the chill of March and the showers of April behind us, early May looks to provide a wonderful assortment of spring blooming plants.
+The winter and early spring was colder than previous years and many plants are blooming later this year when compared to the past couple of years.
+Regardless of the later blooms, May remains a hectic month and not everything gets accomplished as you may have wished.
+Still, it is important to take the time to make notes in your journal and enjoy some long evening strolls in your garden.
+Afterall, no one will enjoy your efforts better than you!